 To put that systemic interconnectedness in perspective, the 25 largest banks engaged in derivatives held a total of $271 trillion notional amount as of September 30, 2018.
 Of those 25 banks, just the five listed above held 88 percent of the total.
-(See Table 2 at this OCC link.)
+(See Table 2 in the Appendix at this OCC link.)

 It’s long past the time for the U.S. Senate Banking Committee and the House Financial Services Committee to move past simple crimes like Wells Fargo employees hoping to qualify for bonuses by opening multiple checking and savings accounts for their customers without their consent and perform a deep-dive investigation into the dark-curtained areas at the Wall Street mega banks that are highly likely to crash the U.S. financial system and economy again.
 Those two areas are derivatives and the unregulated stock exchanges known as Dark Pools that are owned and operated in the dark by the mega banks on Wall Street.